frontenddogma/web-development-glossary/manuscript/w.md

 : → Write Once, Run Anywhere

 WordPress
 : A content management system (CMS) written in PHP and paired with a MySQL or MariaDB database.
 Features include a template system and a plugin architecture.
 WordPress was originally created as a blog-publishing system but has evolved to support other types of web content.
-As of April 2019, WordPress is used by more than 60 million websites, including 33.6% of the top 10 million websites.
+As of 2019, WordPress is used by more than 60 million websites, including 33.6% of the top 10 million websites.
 It was released in 2003 by Matt Mullenweg and Mike Little.&nbsp;[†](#w-wordpress) ℹ︎&nbsp;[wordpress.org](https://wordpress.org/)

 WordPress Theme
 : A collection of templates and style sheets for customization of a site built with WordPress.

 Work in Progress
-: Work currently being done.
+: Work still to be done, or being done.

 Workaround
 : A bypass of a recognized problem or limitation in a system or policy.
 A workaround is typically a temporary fix that implies that a genuine solution to the problem is needed.
 Workarounds are frequently as creative as true solutions, involving outside the box thinking in their creation.
-Typically they are considered brittle in that they will not respond well to further pressure from a system beyond the original design.
+Typically, they are considered brittle in that they will not respond well to further pressure from a system beyond the original design.
 In implementing a workaround it is important to flag the change so as to later implement a proper solution.
 A “workaround” can also be a euphemism for a “hack.”&nbsp;[†](#w-workaround)

 Workbox
 : A Google-maintained set of libraries and Node modules to assist the building of progressive web apps (PWAs).
 Workbox was first released in 2017. ℹ︎&nbsp;[is.gd/GFKM3p](https://developers.google.com/web/tools/workbox)